hemanialaparthi/cypress-cucumber/README.md

 # Cypress-Cucumber Test Automation Framework

+This repository is a preserved and maintained copy of the original [Cypress-Cucumber](https://github.com/Kovidha-123/Cypress-Cucumber) project.
+The original owner's account has since been deleted, and this version was created with the author’s permission to ensure continued updates and collaboration.

 This project contains automated tests for the Inytes application using Cypress with Cucumber.

 ## 📋 Table of Contents